 The good news: My fridge has never looked better, and my kids can actually find what they’re looking for in it.
 The bad news: I’ve been spending a little too much time browsing Pinterest…

-1. Clean it out
+1. Clean it out.

 - I started by clearing out my fridge.
 I literally took everything out of there although I have to admit it added a little bit of stress because of the time pressure.
-You can do this shelf by shelf so stuff doesn’t go bad while you clean or you could just use a cooler for the super perishable stuff.
+You can do this shelf by shelf so stuff doesn’t go bad while you clean, or you could just use a cooler for the super perishable stuff.
 I tossed expired items.
 Yes, condiments can go bad!
-And also stuff I knew I would never use.
+I also tossed stuff I knew I would never use.
 Then I gave my shelves a good wash so I’d have a clean canvas.

-2. Create homes
+2. Create homes.

 - Milk shouldn’t be stored in the fridge door because the door is most susceptible to temperature fluctuation and you want your milk to stay cold.
 So I put mine on the bottom shelf (cold air sinks!) and that way the kids can help themselves.